wpwupingwp/OGU/README.md

 `-fasta [filename]`: User-provided unaligned fasta files.
 Could be one or multiple.

 `-aln [filename]`: Alignment files that the user provides.
-Could be one ore multiple.
+Could be one or multiple.

 It only supports the fasta format.
 Ambiguous bases and gaps ("-") are supported.